iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   :align: center

 Depending on the flight controller's configurations and noise on the communication lines, the module may have difficulty automatically discovering the protocol while using autodetection.
 In these cases, it is best to set the module to only listen for a specific type of protocol.
-As such, we will explicitly set the hobby protocol to use in this setup.
+As such, we will explicitly set the timer based protocol to use in this setup.
 The proper value for this configuration depends on if you are using :ref:`Standard PWM <hobby_standard_pwm>` or :ref:`DSHOT <hobby_dshot>`:

   * **Standard PWM Setup**: Set *Communication* to *Standard PWM* to receive :ref:`Standard PWM <hobby_standard_pwm>` messages